 The sustain pedal is undoubtedly one of the most popular foot pedals available.
 They are good for one particular thing – holding notes for longer periods.
 But can the sustain pedal do other things?
 Like using it as an expression pedal, for example.
 I had always been curious about this question, so I finally took some time to research, and here is what I found.

-Technically, no. Sustain pedals cannot be used as expression pedals.
+Sustain pedals cannot be used as expression pedals.
 Most sustain pedals are designed to send ON/OFF momentary messages.
 However, there are some sustain pedals that send Continuous Control messages from 0 to 127, just like expression pedals do.
 This means for those pedals, although not ideal, can be used as expression pedals.

 To fully understand this, you need to know how the expression pedal works and how different it is from the sustain pedal.
 I’ll also talk about the two most popular sustain pedals that can be used as expression pedals.
 And finally, I’ll show you some unique and fun ways you can use your sustain pedal besides holding notes.